peter88213/nvhelp-en/source/desktop.rst

 when necessary.

 - Messages on a green background indicate successful actions.
-- Messages on a red background indicate errors or warnings.
+- Messages on a yellow background indicate notifications or warnings.
+- Messages on a red background indicate errors.

 .. tip::
    You can restore the normal view at any time by clicking on the status bar.